githubtraining/continuous-delivery-aws/responses/01_label-trigger.md

 # Welcome to the course!

-We will be working with Continuous Delivery.
-We will...
+We'll learn how to create a workflow that enables Continuous Delivery.
+You'll:
-- Create a workflow to deploy to staging based on a label
+- create a workflow to deploy to staging based on a label
-- Create a workflow to deploy to production based on merging to master
+- create a workflow to deploy to production based on merging to master
-- Use AWS configuration

 Before you start, you should...
 - [Introduction to GitHub](https://lab.github.com/githubtraining/introduction-to-github)